ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 `ss3sim` also facilitates the deployment of simulations across multiple computers or computer cores, thereby accelerating computation.
-Perhaps most importantly, `ss3sim` can substantially reduce the time to develop a large-scale simulation study, allowing users to focus on the research questions themselves.
+Perhaps most importantly, `ss3sim` can substantially reduce the time to develop a large-scale simulation-testing study, allowing users to focus on the research questions themselves.

 ## The general structure of an ss3sim simulation